spectre-app/www/content/blog/2018-01-06-algorithm.md

 | Phrase           | `cvcc cvc cvccvcv cvc` | `cvc cvccvcvcv cvcv`   |
 |                  | `cv cvccv cvc cvcvccv` |                        |

-A Master Password template is a string of characters, where each character identifies a certain character class.
+A Spectre template is a string of characters, where each character identifies a certain character class.
 As such, the template specifies that the output password should be formed by substituting each of the template’s character class characters by a chosen character from that character class.